Jonathan VanAntwerpen – Telling Our Own Stories

 Jonathan VanAntwerpen grew up next door to a small church located at the corner of Avery Street and Beelzebub Road.
-He is co-editor of a series of books on religion, secularism, and the public sphere, and was founding editor of The Immanent Frame, an innovative digital publication featuring original writing by hundreds of scholars across the social sciences and humanities.
+He is co-editor of several books on religion, secularism, and the public sphere, and was founding editor of The Immanent Frame, a digital forum featuring original articles by hundreds of scholars across the social sciences and humanities.

 The son of three parents—a teacher, a professor, and a preacher—Jonathan’s early interest in poetry and literature gave way to philosophy during his first semester in college, largely due, he says, “to the antics, agony, and pedagogical creativity” of Stephen Wykstra.
 Reading and talking philosophy with Wykstra, John Hare, and others at Calvin College in Grand Rapids, Michigan—where he was co-founder of a student-led philosophy symposium—Jonathan subsequently began a doctoral program in philosophy at the University of North Carolina at Chapel Hill, completing a master’s thesis on the figure of the divine voice in Plato’s Apology of Socrates.
 An encounter in Chapel Hill with sociologist and social theorist Craig Calhoun led to a mid-course disciplinary conversion, and Jonathan moved west to pursue a Ph.D. in sociology at the University of California, Berkeley.